 After sleeping in Grand Central Station for a couple of hours, Holden decides to say goodbye to Phoebe before heading West.
 To do this, he goes to her school and gives an administrator a note to pass to Phoebe—a note that explains that he will meet her at the Museum of Art to say goodbye before he leaves.
 After delivering this note, he makes his way to the museum and has a tender moment with two young boys as tells them about the mummies in the Egyptian section.
 However, his lack of sleep and food (and his excessive intake of alcohol the night before) begin to catch up to him, and he passes out in the bathroom.
 Thankfully, though, he wakes up and goes back to the lobby to find Phoebe, who has arrived with a large suitcase.
 She informs him that she will be coming with him, and this forces him to see how absurd his plan is.
 Instead of following through with this idea, he takes Phoebe to the zoo and watches her ride a carousel.
 Between rides, she gives him back his hunting hat and he promises that he won’t be going West.

-Holden’s story shifts back to the rest home, where he now wishes he hadn’t told so many people his story, because it only makes him miss the people he tells about.
+Holden’s story shifts back to the rest home, where he’s undergoing psychoanalysis.
+He says that he doesn’t know whether he’ll apply himself when he returns to school, and he wishes he hadn’t told so many people the story of his expulsion from Pencey, since doing so has made him miss the people he talked about.